mrminy/deep_learning_exam/README.md

 This trains the last deep autoencoder for the clustering system.

 `python3 features_autoencoder.py -train True`

+Note that if you do not have downloaded the full set of files, this is needed to run with only 10k labels:

+`python3 features_autoencoder.py -train True -small_training_set True`

 **To cluster semantic image clustering system:**
 This sends a set of images to the system that should be clustered.
 Switch 'validate' to '<my_folder>' for testing.